BenM4k/backend_ror_react/README.md

 # 📖 Rails React App <a name="about-project"></a>

 **Rails React App** is a an application that helps you catch up with best practices on React/Redux and Ruby on Rails.
+Get the React part [here](https://github.com/BenM4k/frontend_ror_react.git)

 ## 🛠 Built With <a name="built-with"></a>